Jollerprutt/proxmox-node/README.md

 | `Switch Port Profile` |LAN-vpngate-local (40)| This will put switch port 20 on VLAN30 |

 #### 3.1.3 Setup secure VPN WiFi SSiDs
-In this example two VPN secure WiFI SSIDs are created. and all traffic on these WiFi connections will exit to the internet via VPN.
-The below instructions are for the UniFi controller `Settings` > `Wireless Networks` > `Create New Wireless Network`  as follows:
+In this example two VPN secure WiFI SSIDs are created.
+All traffic on these WiFi connections will exit to the internet via your preset VPN VLAN.
+The below instructions are for the UniFi controller `Settings` > `Wireless Networks` > `Create New Wireless Network` and fill out the form details as shown below:

 | Description | Value | Notes |
 | :---  | :---: | :--- |